Human Resources Development

 Basic Stance

 In order to develop people capable of contributing to society, who have diverse values, a challenging spirit and understand the value of strong teamwork, we have formulated the TB Way competencies (the type of people we are looking for and competency standards), based on our management philosophy, as our basic approach to developing and appointing human resources.
-We train and appoint people globally who can demonstrate well-balanced abilities in the four areas of “strategic planning,” “carries out the plan,” “strengthens talents and organization power,” and “humanity.”
+With these competencies, we train and appoint people globally who can demonstrate well-balanced abilities in the four areas of “strategic planning,” “carries out the plan,” “strengthens talents and organization power,” and “humanity.”

 In addition, we conduct 360-degree feedback and training assessments in the appointment process to carefully identify human resources, before making assignments and promotions.
 The succession committee then holds discussions on succession plans for division general managers, presidents of business sites and top functional positions in regions outside Japan.